The Mormons pwned me!

 But that anger is gone now and no one’s face was forced into the wall, a wall which is carpeted I might add.

-In response to the article and according to the timing between his reading that original article (I have an alert set up to push a notification to my phone when he hits my website) a detective with the Albany Police Department, David Bernacki, per a detailed investigation of my site’s statistical reports and its relation to his actions, read the article and breathlessly ran like the wind to Daniel Bolke, the bishop (think Catholic priest) of the ward.
+In response to the article and according to the timing between his reading that original article (I have an alert set up to push a notification to my phone when certain people hit my website) a detective with the Albany Police Department, David Bernacki, apparently and per a detailed investigation of my site’s statistical reports and its relation to his actions, read the article and then breathlessly ran like the wind to Daniel Bolke, the bishop (think Catholic priest) of the ward.
+When I confronted him with the evidence of his role in this story, he hid under a rock.

 Yes, Bolke’s office is equal to that of a Catholic priest.
 Just without any true religious authority.
 See, the Catholics have the truth.
 The Mormons have the word of a guy who married and had sex with at least two teenage girls.
 But I digress.

-It turns out that the girl in question is his daughter.
+Anyway, getting back to the point of this article, it turns out that the girl in question is his daughter.
 That I got banished from the property for merely expressing a desire to wipe that smirk off her face is no surprise then.
 I never said I was going to do it.
 No one emailed me.
 No one got my side.
 No one did a thing except Bolke.
+I posit that he abused his authority in this matter.

 Clearly, Bolke, with what I feel was forethought and actual malice, abused his authority as a bishop to turn the nuclear key (there is no red button, but I digress).
 Mighty convenient, huh?